singularityware/singularityware.github.io/pages/docs/contributing/contributing-docs.md

 ## Contributing to a Page

-All of the pages are in the <a href="{{ site.repo }}/blob/master/pages" target="_blank">pages</a> folder, organized in a somewhat logical manner.
+All of the pages are in the <a href="https://www.github.com/singuarityware/singularity/blob/master/pages" target="_blank">pages</a> folder, organized in a somewhat logical manner.
 If you want to edit content for a page, just edit the corresponding file.
-If you need to do something more advanced like edit a sidebar, you should look at the <a href="{{ site.repo }}/blob/master/_data/sidebar" target="_blank">sidebar data</a> yml documents, which render into the navigation.
+If you need to do something more advanced like edit a sidebar, you should look at the <a href="https://www.github.com/singuarityware/singularity/blob/master/_data/sidebar" target="_blank">sidebar data</a> yml documents, which render into the navigation.

 ## Adding a Release